 You may have heard about the Commonwealth Child Safe Framework, but aren’t yet sure about how it may apply to your organisation.
-In this edition of the Child Wise blog, we will explore the key elements of the Framework and what your organisation can do to demonstrate best practice in child safety.
+In this edition of the Child Wise blog, we will explore the key elements of the Framework and show you what your organisation can do to demonstrate best practice in child safety.

 What is the Commonwealth Child Safe Framework?